Lapin0t/phd-manuscript/main/02_games.typ

 required to choose moves, and alternates between two kinds of transitions.
 Whenever it is their turn, i.e., in an active state, a strategy must choose a move to play and transition to a passive state.
-And in a passive state, the strategy must accept any possible move made by a hypothetic opponent and transition to an active state.
+And in a passive state, the strategy must accept any possible move made by a hypothetical opponent and transition to an active state.

 In the classical literature on automata, these transitions would typically be